LennardF1989/BG3-BagsOfSorting/README.md

 }
 ```

-`MapKey` is required and should always be a unqiue GUID.
+`MapKey` is required and should always be a unique GUID.

 `DisplayName`, `Description` and `TechnicalDescription` are optional.
 When left empty, the game will show the description of a normal Pouch.

+`AutoPickupCondition` allows you to script a way to automatically add items to a particular bag.
+The game uses this for camp supplies, alchemy items, etcetera.
+I couldn't really find a useful way to make it work for scrolls (for example), without resorting to manually adding tags to all those (base) items.

 `ItemIcon` is the icon shown in the inventory.
 - `Name` can be set to any filename (without the extension) found under `Output\Icons`.
 - When `Custom` is set to `true`, the path `Content\Custom` is used instead and a 64x64 PNG-file is expected to be found.
 - When `Generate` is set to `true`, the icon set under `Name` will shrunk to two-thirds of its size and be combined with the icon of a normal pouch.
--

 `TooltipIcon` works exactly the same as `ItemIcon`.
 However, it is recommended use a 380x380 PNG-file when `Custom` is set to `true` and `Generate` is set to `false`.
 This will give the best results in-game.